 On September 30, 2022, we announced our strategy 'local for local' where we summarized our plan to deepen our global manufacturing footprint in Europe, the United States, and China to support expected global market demand growth through 2030.
-As part of this strategy, we entered into an investment agreement with the Government of Anting in Shanghai's Jiading District to establish our new China headquarters, MEA manufacturing facility, and an R&D center, at a site strategically located at the Jiading Hydrogen Port, located in one of China's leading automotive industry clusters, with the plan to invest approximately \$130 million over the next three years (\$6.0 million invested to June 30, 2023).
+As part of this strategy, we entered into an investment agreement with the Government of Anting in Shanghai's Jiading District to establish our new China headquarters, MEA manufacturing facility, and an R&D center, at a site strategically located at the Jiading Hydrogen Port, located in one of China's leading automotive industry clusters, with the plan to invest approximately \$130 million over the next three years (\$6.1 million invested to September 30, 2023).

 However, as a result of the increasingly constructive hydrogen policy landscape and increased market activity in the U.S. and Europe and given the continued hydrogen and fuel cell policy uncertainties and market delays in China, we are now accelerating our work on our "local for local" global manufacturing plan and related future capital allocation plans.
-Specifically, we are reevaluating our previously announced MEA localization plan in China pending completion of a comparative analysis on manufacturing capacity expansion options and possible sequencing prioritization in the U.S. and/or European markets.
-We expect to conclude this review in early 2024.
+Specifically, we continue to reevaluate our previously announced MEA localization plan in China pending completion of an ongoing comparative analysis on manufacturing capacity expansion options and possible sequencing prioritization in the U.S. and/or European markets.
+We expect to conclude this review in the first half of 2024.